-Performance during the Regulatory Year: CML and CI are the KPIs set by Ofgem and used by the Company to measure the quality of supply and system performance.
-Both CML and CI are measured on a regulatory year basis (commences 1 April of any given year and ends 31 March of the following year).
+Performance during the year: Customer minutes lost ("CML") and customer interruptions ("CI") are the KPIs set by Ofgem and used by the Company to measure the quality of supply and system performance.
+Both CML and CI are measured on a regulatory year basis.
 CML measures the average number of supply minutes lost for every connected customer due to both planned and unplanned power cuts that last for three minutes or longer.
 CI measures the average number of supply interruptions per every 100 connected customers due to planned and unplanned power cuts that last for three minutes or longer.
-Performance during the Regulatory Year was better than Ofgem's target for both CML and CI.
+Performance during the year was better than Ofgem's target for both CML and CI.

-In respect of the Business Plan commitments, the Company together with its affiliate (Northern Powergrid (Yorkshire) plc) had achieved 28% fewer unplanned power cuts and a reduction of the average length of unplanned power cuts by 31% (relative to performance in April 2015).
+In respect of the Business Plan commitments, the Company together with its affiliate (Northern Powergrid (Yorkshire) plc) had achieved 25% fewer unplanned power cuts and a reduction of the average length of unplanned power cuts by 33% (relative to performance in April 2015).
 Given the original targets had been exceeded by a considerable margin and in order to pursue continued improvement, the commitments for unplanned power cuts were extended from 8% to 30% for the number incurred and 20% to 40% for the average duration.

-The Company invested £195.8 million during the Regulatory Year through its approved Network investment strategy (2018/19: £175.5million), which has been designed to deliver improvements and increase the Network's resilience.
+The Company invested £190.8 million during the year through its approved Network investment strategy (2018: £175.0 million), which has been designed to deliver improvements and increase the Network's resilience.
 Various major projects were undertaken to reinforce the primary Network, refurbish transformers, rebuild overhead lines, remove and replace oil-filled cables, change deteriorated poles, replace switchgear and install and commission new remote control points.

 Further Network enhancements included the continued roll-out of the automatic power restoration system on the high voltage Network.
-This made the restoration of supply in under three minutes following an interruption available to a further 69,915 customers during the Regulatory Year, taking the total to 1,028,676.
+This made the restoration of supply in under three minutes following an interruption available to a further 328,800 customers during 2019, taking the total to 952,200.
 At low voltage, in addition to the previous deployment of smart fuses to restore supplies in under three minutes to customers affected by intermittent faults, the implementation of next generation innovative low-voltage technology devices continued with the addition of low cost Network monitoring sensors.
 The devices enable the detection of developing faults so that they can be proactively managed whilst enabling the gathering of Network condition information.

-In relation to high-voltage restoration, the Company's performance during the Regulatory Year averaged 64.0 minutes (2018/19: 57.3 minutes), after allowing for severe weather incidents and other exemptions.
+In relation to high-voltage restoration, the Company's high-voltage restoration performance during the year averaged 57.0 minutes (2018: 61.0 minutes), after allowing for severe weather incidents and other exemptions.